-An wonderful and unique presentation 1854 pattern Infantry officers sword.
+A unique presentation 1822/45 pattern Infantry officers sword.

 The presentation inscription reads:

-"George Beresford Lempriere from and old and valued friend of his fathers Colonel F. G. T. Deshon.
+"George Beresford Lempriere from an old and valued Friend of his fathers Colonel F. G. T. Deshon.
 25th December 1877"

-The blade is also in very good condition, with minimal staining.
+The blade is in very good, untouched condition, with minimal staining, and some dark patches.
 The etching and inscription are all crisp and clear.
-Maker marked to E Thurkle, Denmark Street, Soho, London.
+Bearing the makers marking of " E Thurkle, Denmark Street, Soho, London" at the ricasso.

-George Beresford Lempriere.
-Born Gillingham, Kent in 1858.
+This presentation sword would seem to be a gift to George Beresford Lempriere.
+He was born Gillingham, Kent in 1858.

-Commissioned into the 77th Foot (from Militia) as 2nd Lieutenant 1879, advanced to Lieutenant the following year and promoted to Major 1898.
+Commissioned into the 77th Foot, Middlesex Regiment as 2nd Lieutenant in 1879, and advanced to Lieutenant the following year.
+He was promoted Major in 1898.